-Homo Stupidus Stupidus is a critical comment on human arrogance, naming itself the double wise man, homo sapiens sapiens, and naming an entire geological era to represent its own influence on earth, the Anthropocene.
-Seen from a distance, either in time or space, one can only conclude that a species that initiates, studies and neglects its own decline by destroying its living environment, does not deserve much praise or acclaim.
-The only other organisms on earth that ruin their own environment to the extent that it results in self-destruction are bacteria and viruses.
+Seen from a distance in either time or space, we can only conclude that a species that initiates, studies and neglects its own decline by destroying its natural habitat is not greatly deserving of praise or acclaim.
+The only other organisms on earth that ruin their own environment to an extent that results in their self-destruction are bacteria and viruses.